-My attorneys are appointed: [Tick one option only] Tick the option that applies and rule through any that Jointly [Your attorneys must all act together].
-I want the appointment to be terminated if one of the attorneys dies, resigns or otherwise vacates office. don't apply.
+My attorneys are appointed: [Tick one option only] Jointly [Your attorneys must all act together].
+I want the appointment to be Tick the option that applies terminated if one of the attorneys dies, resigns or otherwise vacates office. and rule through any that don't apply.
 Jointly [Your attorneys must all act together].
-I do not want the appointment to be terminated if one of the attorneys dies, resigns or otherwise vacates office. ☐ Jointly and severally [Your attorneys may act individually or can act with the other attorneys if they choose].
+I do not want the appointment to be terminated if one of the attorneys dies, resigns or otherwise vacates office.
+Jointly and severally [Your attorneys may act individually or can act with the other attorneys if they choose].
 If no option is selected or the option chosen is unclear or inconsistent, I intend my attorneys to act jointly and severally.
-Nomination of substitute attorney (optional) (See Notes for completion regarding the meaning of If your attorney vacates office, you have the option to nominate someone else to take their place. 'vacates').
-If my attorney vacates office, I appoint: You can choose more than one substitute attorney.
-CO); + Mo; 11/4 / / / COLICATION 110/10 160 in this of D - 150 Only complete this section if more than one substitute attorney is appointed.
-Tick 11061 the option that applies and rule through any that don't [insert full name and address of substitute attorney/s] apply. to be my substitute attorney/s.
+Nomination of substitute attorney (optional) If your attorney vacates office, you have the option to nominate someone (See Notes for completion else to take their place. regarding the meaning of 'vacates').
+If my attorney vacates office, I appoint You can choose more than one substitute attorney. . . . .
+Only complete this section if more than one substitute attorney is appointed.
+Tick the option that applies and ..... rule through any that don't [insert full name and address of substitute attorney/s] apply. to be my substitute attorney/s.
 My substitute attorney/s are to be appointed: (Please initial the bottom of this page) Jointly [Your attorneys must all act together].
+Or

-Or Jointly and severally [Your attorneys may act individually or can act with the other attorneys if they choose].
+Jointly and severally [Your attorneys may act individually or can act with the other attorneys if they choose].